Archives

 Cat in the Rain

 Cat in the Rain: Short story by Ernest HemingwayOn the surface, this story by Ernest Hemingway is a simple tale about a couple spending a rainy afternoon in a hotel room during an Italian holiday.
-The woman feels pity for a cat she sees trying to stay dry under an outside table.
+The woman feels pity for a cat trying to stay dry under an outside table.
 Readers often interpret this as a symbol of the woman feeling trapped in an empty relationship.
-Does the problem between the couple arise from having no common interests because of their age difference, a lack of love for the woman on the part of the man, or the woman’s childishness and greed?
+Possible causes include a lack of mutual love and respect, incompatibility, and the woman’s childishness and greed.
+Themes include the aftermath of war, kindness, communication breakdown, isolation and loneliness, boredom and disappointment, gender roles and femininity, dissatisfaction and unfulfilled desires.
 More…

 Indian Camp